Chief Executive Officer

 Rural Community designer

 Matthew joined Blue Sky Center with the mission to use design as a tool to improve communities whose voice isn’t always heard.
-His current work with the organization includes housing research and advocacy and community planning.
+His current work with the organization includes housing research and advocacy and facilities design/management.
 Before moving to the Cuyama Valley, Matthew served two years in the Peace Corps as a design-builder in rural Panama working on housing and environmental infrastructure projects.
 Matthew holds a B.S. in Architecture from the Catholic University of America in Washington, D.C. where he also worked with the American Institute of Architects Foundation.

 Rural Community designer